wickwirew/Converter/README.md

 ```

 ## Custom Maps
 Say you have two models that are similar but the property names dont match perfectly.
 Or even one property in the destination type is a combination of two on the source type.
-To define a custom map for a property:
+For example we have a `Person` type and a `Teacher` type. `Person` has `firstName` and `lastName` while the `Teacher` object only has `name`.
 ```swift
 struct Person {
     var id: Int